Also known as: small head size

 What are microcephaly care options?

-While there is no cure for microcephaly, a variety of specialised supporting professionals including pediatric neurologists, physical, occupational, and speech therapists, plus psychological counseling may all be helpful.
+While there is no cure for microcephaly, a variety of specialized supporting professionals including pediatric neurologists, physical, occupational, and speech therapists, plus psychological counseling may all be helpful.

 Reviewed by: Jack Wolfsdorf, MD, FAAP